pmjones/adr/IMPLEMENTATION.md

 As such, it may be reasonable for the web handler, after routing a request, to look ahead to the _Responder_ for the routed _Action_ and determine if the _Responder_ can provide any of the acceptable content types in the request.

-This would not be a negotiation per se, merely a check to see if the `Accepts` header contains any of the types the _Responder_ states it can handle.
+This would not be a negotiation per se, merely a check to see if the `Accepts` header contains any of the types that the _Responder_ states it can handle.
 Since the web handler and the _Responder_ all exist in the user interface layer, this does not represent an inappropriate dependency.

 For an example, see the Radar framework; specifically: